What Is a Nontraditional Student?

 - Prospective nontrads should prioritize colleges offering flexibility and affordability.

 There's no easy way to define a nontraditional student.
-While some colleges consider all students above a certain age nontraditional, others look at factors such as income level, marital status, or whether a student earned a high school diploma.
+While some colleges consider all students above a certain age nontraditional, others look at factors such as income level, marital status, and/or whether a student earned a high school diploma.

 NCES defines a nontraditional college student using three main criteria:

-- College Experience: Those who went to college previously but did not complete their degree are often considered nontraditional transfer students.
+- College Experience: Those who went to college previously but did not complete their degree

 Key Challenges Facing Nontraditional Students